 Key benefits

 Codebase-grounded specs your agent can actually execute Tekk reads your repo before writing anything.
 Every subtask references actual files and patterns from your codebase.
 No generic boilerplate.
 No "I assumed you were using Express" surprises mid-implementation.
+Simon Willison found that agents work best on well-defined tasks with clear acceptance criteria — exactly what Tekk produces.

 Structured subtasks with acceptance criteria "User can log in with a magic link" with acceptance criteria and file targets executes differently in an agent than "update the auth flow."
 The spec you feed in determines what you get back.